What Fukushima souvenirs do locals want to recommend to foreigners in 2025? [TOP 10 reader survey]

 Usukawa Manju (Kashiwaya)

-When it comes to manju in Koriyama, this is it!
-This bun has a thin skin and is filled with plenty of smooth bean paste, and is one of Japan’s three greatest manju.
-Founded in 1852, this is a long-established company that has been around since Koriyama was a post town.
+When it comes to manju in Koriyama, this is the one to try!
+With a thin skin and generous smooth bean paste filling, it’s considered one of Japan’s three greatest manju.
+Founded in 1852, this long-established company dates back to when Koriyama was a post town.

 No.6: Fruit (Peaches)